anhquan99/markdown/Data structure/Priority Queue.md

 # Function
 - Insertion: compare the element until the queue is in correct order
 - Deletion: Remove the maximum priority element.
-- Peek: return maximum element from Max Heap or minimum element from Min Heap withou deleting the node from priority queue
+- Peek: return maximum element from Max Heap or minimum element from Min Heap without deleting the node from priority queue
 # Type of Priority Queue:
 - Ascending order
 - Descending order